paveljurca/notes/en/spectrum.md

                             join "\n", map {
                                 # $_ // ''
                                 defined $_ ? $_ : ''
-                            } (map {
-                                ('', @$_)
-                            } @panel[0..$#panel])[0..13]
+                            } (map @$_, @panel[0..$#panel])[0..13]
                         ),
                         "\n"
                     ;

                     #====== END ======

-Matrix in the end of file stores control chars for each row and a letter.
+Matrix at the end of file stores control chars for each row and a letter.
 Number of lines — of matrix and actual content — must equal.
 The code above always outputs 14 lines no matter what. *NEXT* subpanel of this hour changes to *NOW* subpanel of next hour.
 And obviously the very last file has no *NEXT* subpanel, so we redo our named code block

                     # control chars ~ 15 rows
                     print $fh